 Call Your Doctor Within 24 Hours (between 9 am and 4 pm) If

 Care at Home

 HOME CARE ADVICE FOR PAINFUL URINATION (pending talking with your doctor)

-- Fluids: Drink extra fluids (Reason: to produce a dilute, non-irritating urine).
+- Fluids: Drink extra fluids.
+Drink 8-10 glasses of liquids a day (Reason: to produce a dilute, non-irritating urine).

 - Call Your Doctor If: